jcu-eresearch/Edgar/documentation/QERN/install_background_processing.markdown

 ## Setup Modelling

-The following is a general description of how to setup the modelling to work on a HPC.
+The following is a general description of how to setup the modelling to run on a local machine.
-The modelling process will need to be customized to your specific needs.
+The modelling process may need to be customized to your specific needs.

 If you haven't already done so, fetch a copy of edgar, and put it in your home directory `~/Edgar`: